Ewiges-M/virustotal_api_url/README.md

 **Note**

 - This program made for Public Virustotal API.
 - The Public Virustotal API is limited to 500 requests per day and a rate of 4 requests per minute.
-(That why I need to sleep 1 minute for each 4 requests )
+(That why I need to sleep 1 minute for each 4 requests ).
+- Some IP was not present in VirusTotal's dataset, result in excel file is "N/A"